-Standard 13 (13.1 - 13.9) Children have ample opportunity to engage in purposeful and enjoyable activities both within the school and in the local community.
-Key Findings and Evidence Standard met?
-4 There was evidence to show that children had the opportunity to participate in a wide range of activities both in the school and in the local community.
+Children have ample opportunity to engage in purposeful and enjoyable activities both within the school and in the local community.

+There was evidence to show that children had the opportunity to participate in a wide range of activities both in the school and in the local community.
 This included sporting activities, cooking, going shopping, swimming, attending local youth clubs, and cultural events including trips to the theatres.
 The children have a choice of activities appropriate to their age and needs, and there were many examples of children being able to pursue particular interests and talents.
-The inspector observed the senior boys using their group meeting to plan the organised activities for the following week.
+The inspector observed the immediate boys using their group meeting to plan the organised activities for the following week.
 There was a suitable balance between organised activities and free time during the evening.
-The school has risk assessments for all the activities they offer, both inside the school and out in the community including for school trips.
-There was particularly detailed individual risk re needs.
-Ny Findings and Evidence Standard mat2 0 ey Findings and Evidence Standard met?
-2